 If you are tent camping, you will need your tent, sleeping pad, sleeping bag, pillow, etc. You should also bring a towel, clothing for both Hot and Cold weather (the temperature drops quite a bit at night).
 And, whatever instruments (or dancing shoes) you would like to use for the duration of camp.

-Also, the Blackpot Festival falls on Halloween this year!
+Also, the Blackpot Festival always falls around Halloween and people wear costumes on Saturday of the fest.
 So, you may want to throw a costume in your suitcase, too!

 Q: Do I need to play an instrument?